Rental assistance in Tucson and Pima County.

 Green Valley Assistance Services - This not-for profit focuses on the elderly, frail, senior citizens, homebound elderly or disabled adults.
 Programs are only offered in Sahuarita, Green Valley, Amado, Arivaca Arizona, Tubac and Tumacacori.
 Some of the services include offering temporary monetary assistance for necessities of daily living, including rent and housing expenses.
 250 E. Continental Rd. #102, Green Valley Arizona 85614.
 Call 520-625-5966.

 Hearth Foundation - Offers housing assistance and facilities for homeless women with children.
+This includes single moms, DV survivors, and Spanish speakers.
 Call 520-297-8960

 Project Action for Veterans assists homeless or veterans on the verge of evictions in Pima County.
 There may be VA benefits for individuals or low income housing / shelters.
 Other programs can offer zero interest rate loans for paying rent or government grants for utilities and other bills.
 Security deposit assistance is for applicants that are homeless and need a new apartment.
 Tucson Arizona based, dial (520) 308-3093